10 Things You Should Know Before Addressing, Assembling, and Mailing Your Wedding Invitations

 Since you paid good money for your invites, you also want to be certain that they remain in pristine condition (hence that second envelope!) throughout their journey.
 Here, you'll learn about requesting hand-canceling, which prevents heavy machines from damaging soft paper goods.
 Ready for more invitation suite tips and tricks?
 Click through for all the paper good details, big and small.

 Get organized about a month before your desired invitation send-out date.
-This should be six to eight weeks before the wedding, allowing your guests adequate time to respond and ensuring that you will get a reliable head count a week or two before the event.
+If you're wondering when to send your wedding invitations, the answer is about six to eight weeks before the wedding.
+This allows your guests adequate time to respond and ensure that you will get a reliable head count a week or two before the event.
 The address on a wedding invitation should be handwritten; printed labels are not appropriate (though calligraphy done by computer directly on the envelope is gaining popularity and acceptability).

 To Hire a Calligrapher or Not